E-CAM/E-CAM-Library/Classical-MD-Modules/modules/MSJuly2019_velocities_resolve_EVC/readme.rst

 .. note::

   This module is a part of a pilot project (E-CAM post-doc).
-We would use it to avoid topology violation in entangle polymer system.
+We would use it to avoid topology violation in an entangled polymer system.

 Background Information
 ______________________